 “Why do you think I am standing here dressed like this?
 Do you think it is to pander to your pride?”

-I sat in surprised silence.
+I stared at her in surprised silence.
 I had been led into the virtual openness for a reason.
-The dress was the ruse for something else.
+The dress was a ruse.

-She moved back to the little table and placed two tea bags in the two mugs.
+She moved back to the little table where she placed two tea bags in the two mugs.

 “I watch you watching me.
 I am too young for you, you know that, and yet you still look at me in that way.
 I see how you ignore the obvious.
 You ignore that I am different.
 You cannot see that I want something more.”

-She stepped back to the fire, where she extended a leg , and with the toe of her sandal , pushed a log closer to the hiss of the kettle.
+She stepped back to the fire, where she extended her long leg, and with the toe of her sandal , pushed a log closer to the hiss of the kettle.

 “Do you think that anyone can produce a dress like this out here?”